nteract/hydrogen/README.md

 ### Code Introspection

-You can use the "Hydrogen: Toggle Inspector" command from the Command Palette to get metadata from the kernel about the object under the cursor.
+You can use the **"Hydrogen: Toggle Inspector"** command from the Command Palette to get metadata from the kernel about the object under the cursor.

 <img width="770" src="https://cloud.githubusercontent.com/assets/13285808/14108719/d72762bc-f5be-11e5-8188-32725e3d2726.png">

 ### Managing kernels

 Sometimes things go wrong.
 Maybe you've written an infinite loop, maybe the kernel has crashed, or maybe you just want to clear the kernel's namespace.
-Use the command palette to open "Hydrogen: Show Kernel Commands" and select "Interrupt" to interrupt (think `Ctrl-C` in a REPL) the kernel or "Restart" to kill the kernel and start a new one, clearing the namespace.
+Use the command palette to **interrupt** (think `Ctrl-C` in a REPL) or **restart** the kernel.

 You can also access these commands by clicking on the kernel status in the status bar or via the command palette.
 It looks like this: